finkusuma-dev/jonas-nodejs/natours/readme.md

 ## Running Tests

-In the **test/** folder, I've included files for testing with Jest.
-Before running tests, ensure you've set the connection string in the **config.env** file under `DATABASE_TEST`.
+I included testing files with Jest in the **test/** folder.
+Before running tests, ensure you've set the db connection string in the **config.env** file under `DATABASE_TEST`.
 Please note that data in this test database will be added and deleted as needed during testing and will be completely wiped once testing is completed.
 Therefore, avoid using your primary local MongoDB database.

 Additionally, refrain from using a remote MongoDB database, as it can significantly increase the time required to run tests.